What We Do

 AND....

-In September 2024, our founder and her family made the move and emigrated to South Africa.
-While continuing with the existing initiatives below, they have a plethora of new projects in store.
+In September 2024, our founder and her family made the move and emigrated from the UK, to South Africa.
+While continuing with the existing initiatives below, we have a plethora of new projects in store.
 Watch this space!

-There are no fees for the schools in Inchanga or Hammersdale, however the children must have a school uniform, shoes, and a school bag to attend which we fund.
+Children are often unsupported and miss school for lack of basics.
+There are no fees for the schools in our outreach areas, however the children must have a school uniform, shoes, school bag and stationary to attend which we provide.
 In some cases we also need to cover travel costs.

 Children sponsored so far...